Christina5P/Penalty-kicks/README.md

 ### Bugs / errors
 Here are some examples from my project
 * I got an error in deployment after the first day and after research, I found a comma in the JSON file, that blocked the deployment.

 * I tried to install and use pitch from mplsoccer for design, but I didn't get it through in the terminal and then I decided I skip that design

-* I tried to draw Circel (thought of a moving soccer ball) but it wasn't compatible with gitpod codespace
+* I tried to draw Circel with tutle(thought of a moving soccer ball) but it wasn't compatible with gitpod codespace

+* I got styleproblem for information of numberof penaltys and scores (too mucj space between goalkeepers choices of direction).
+I tried to style it in different ways, as \t, \n and f"{directions[goalkeeper_group[0]]:<20},{directions[goalkeeper_group[1]]:<5}", I hasn´t got a really god effect of the styling.

+* You get goal 90% of time
+  I fixed it by changing the rules of the goalkeeper's catch.
+  I made one more function with groups, so the goalkeeper covered up both up and down in each direction.

 ## Testing